-In this article we will show you, How to create new SQL Maintenance Plan that will backup database on daily, and weekly basis with example.
-To demonstrate the same, we are using the Adventure Works Database present in our SQL Server.
+In this article, we show how to create a new SQL Maintenance Plan that will back up databases daily and weekly with an example.
+To demonstrate the SQL Server Maintenance Plan, we are using the Adventure Works Database present in our system.

 Before we get into the example, let me show you the existing maintenance plans in SQL Server.
 To access the same, go to the Object Explorer -> Expand the Management Folder, and expand the Maintenance Plans.
 As you can see from the below screenshot, we don’t have any existing maintenance plans.